The Master of Buddhist Counselling programme offers quality training on Buddhist

 The basic qualification necessary for admission to the programme includes:

-(a) Holding a Bachelor¡¦s degree with honours from this University or an
+(a) Holding a Bachelor¡¦s degree from this University or an

 equivalent qualification from comparable institutions.